zaiisao/Documentation/en/faqs/string.md

 ---
-title: How to use string user names?
+title: How can I use string user names?
 description:
 platform: All Platforms
-updatedAt: Mon Dec 02 2019 14:05:29 GMT+0800 (CST)
+updatedAt: Mon Apr 13 2020 10:47:52 GMT+0800 (CST)
 ---
-# How to use string user names?
+# How can I use string user names?
 <div class="alert warning">This feature is in BETA.
-We recommed contacting support@agora.io before implementing this function.</div>
+We recommend contacting support@agora.io before implementing this function.</div>

 ## Introduction